NeoGeographyToolkit/StereoPipelineTest/README.txt

 After the tests finish, a report is written to 'report.txt', and the report is also emailed to the user.

+If the processes is terminated before all tests finish, the last result for each test can be seen by running bin/check_status.py.

 A sample settings file is provided, named 'pfe.conf'.
 The settings file has: